zorbyte/deno-template/.github/README.md

 ## License

 This project is licensed under the MIT license.
-Please consider its existence...
-See [LICENSE](./LICENSE) for more information.
+See the [LICENSE](../LICENSE) file for more information.